F. Leroy Forlines – REO Pays Tribute

-Forlines had felt a call to the ministry as a teenager.
+Leroy Forlines had felt a call to the ministry as a teenager.
 He was born in 1926 in Greenville, North Carolina, the eldest son of John and Leta Forlines.
 Early in his life, he worked as a mechanic at Elbert Smith’s Esso Station.
 In October 1944 at the age of 17, he converted to Christianity.
 Two years later he decided God was calling him to preach.
-So, in 1948 he moved to Nashville to begin his education for the ministry at Free Will Baptist Bible College.
-During his time as a student, he preached his very first sermon on a downtown Nashville street corner.
+So, in 1948 he moved to Nashville to begin his education for the ministry Welch College1 During his time as a student, he preached his very first sermon on a downtown Nashville street corner.
 It was also during his early years that he was deeply impacted by L.C.
 Johnson’s class on Arminian Theology.
 Throughout these college years, he had a strong role in student body leadership, serving as the president of his 1952 graduating class.

-After graduation, he immediately entered the ministry, serving as pastor of First Free Will Baptist Church in Newport News, Virginia from June 1952 to August 1953.
-He resigned this role and returned to Free Will Baptist Bible College to join the teaching faculty, a role which he would continue to hold full-time for almost 40 years.
+After graduation, Leroy Forlines immediately entered the ministry, serving as pastor of First Free Will Baptist Church in Newport News, Virginia from June 1952 to August 1953.
+He resigned this role and returned to Welch College to join the teaching faculty.
+He continued in that role full-time for almost 40 years.
 In 1957 he met and fell in love with Carolyn Le Fay Gilbert.
 They married and had two sons, Jon and James.

 During those early years in the professorship, he was continuing his own education.
-In 1959 he attained his M.A. from the Winona Lake School of Theology.
-In 1962 he earned his B.D. from the Northern Baptist Theological Seminary.
-In 1970 he earned a Th.M from the Chicago Graduate School of Theology.
+He attained his M.A. from the Winona Lake School of Theology in 1959.
+In 1962 he earned his B.D. from the Northern Baptist Theological Seminary, and in 1970 he earned a Th.M from the Chicago Graduate School of Theology.

 In 1963, he began working with the Commission for Theological Integrity and was made its chairman.
 He would remain highly involved in its leadership for the next 50 years.
 He officially and publicly stepped down as its chairman at the 2012 National Convention.